Dry-cooled coal-fired power station

 In addition, the project received a loan of R27bn ($3.75bn) from the World Bank in April 2010.
-The loan tenure is 28.5 years with seven-year grace period.
-The clauses in the loan emphasise the project to adopt cleaner technologies.
+The loan tenure is 28.5 years with a seven-year grace period.
+The clauses in the loan emphasise that the project should adopt cleaner technologies.

 The project’s two main contracts were awarded to Hitachi of Japan and Alstom (renamed ACTOM in 2009) in November 2007.
 Valued at R33.6bn, the contracts were the biggest commercial contracts ever awarded by Eskom.
 The R20bn boiler contract was awarded to Hitachi Power and joint venture partner Hitachi Power Europe.

-Hitachi Power Europe also oversees the offshore works of the project, including plant design and engineering and supply of vital components and high-grade materials.
+Hitachi Power Europe also oversees the offshore works of the project, including plant design and engineering, as well as the supply of vital components and high-grade materials.

 It is providing supervision during the building and commissioning phase.
-For construction work and pressure part manufacture, Hitachi Power partnered with Murray and Roberts and DB Thermal.
+For construction work and pressure part manufacture, Hitachi Power partnered with DB Thermal and Murray & Roberts.